$K$-theory of ghostly ideals for $\ell^p$-coarsely embeddable spaces: Introduction

-More recently, Q. Wang and J. Zhang \cite{WZ2023} introduced a refined concept of ghostly ideals associated with specific invariant open sets (see \Cref{def: geom vs ghost}).
-Roughly speaking, for an invariant open set $U$, the corresponding ghostly ideal consists of operators whose matrix entries $T_{xy}$ vanish as $(x,y)$ tends to infinity along the direction of the complement $U^c$, rather than requiring them to vanish in all directions at infinity.
-When the subspace is bounded, the corresponding geometric ideal coincides exactly with the algebra of compact operators, and the corresponding ghostly ideal coincides with the original ghostly ideal of all ghost operators.
+In recent years, there has been an uptick in interest in the study of general \emph{geometric ideal} $\mathcal{I}(X,U)$ and ghostly ideal $\mathcal{G}(X,U)$ associated with a specific invariant open subset $U$ in $\beta X$ (see \cite{WZ2023,WFZ2025}).
+Roughly speaking, for an invariant open set $U$ in $\beta X$, the corresponding ghostly ideal consists of operators whose matrix entries $T_{xy}$ vanish as $(x,y)$ tends to infinity along the ($\beta X\backslash U$)-direction, rather than requiring matrix entries to vanish in all directions at infinity.
+We refer the reader to \Cref{def: geom vs ghost}.
+When $U=X$, the corresponding geometric ideal $\mathcal{I}(X,X)$ coincides exactly with the compact ideal $\mathcal{K}$, and the corresponding ghostly ideal $\mathcal{G}(X,X)$ coincides with the original ghostly ideal $\mathcal{G}$ of all ghost operators in the Roe algebra.
+On the other hand, we recover the Roe algebra when $U=\beta X$ in the sense that $\mathcal{I}(X,\beta X)=\mathcal{G}(X,\beta X)=C^*(X)$.
+Moreover, it is known that all ghostly ideals in the Roe algebra are geometric if and only if the underlying space $X$ has Property A (see e.g. \cite[Proposition~5.1]{WFZ2025}), and the canonical inclusion from any geometric ideal $\mathcal{I}(X,U)$ to the corresponding ghostly ideal $\mathcal{G}(X,U)$ induces an isomorphism in $K$-theory if the underlying space $X$ coarsely embeds into a Hilbert space (see \cite[Theorem~5.3]{WFZ2025}).

-Although the requirement for these two ideals to be isomorphic at the algebraic level is very stringent (specifically, Property A), the conditions for their isomorphism at the $K$-theory level are much less restrictive.
-In \cite{FS2014}, M.~Finn-Sell proved that if a space $X$ admits a coarse embedding into a Hilbert space, the inclusion map from the compact operator algebra to the ghost ideal induces an isomorphism on $K$-theory.
-In \cite{WZ2023, WFZ2025}, this result was generalized to the embedding from general geometric ideals to ghostly ideals.

-The coarse Baum-Connes conjecture is closely related to coarse embeddings into Hilbert spaces.
-G.~Yu's milestone result proved that if a metric space with bounded geometry admits a coarse embedding into Hilbert space, then the coarse Baum-Connes conjecture holds for it.
-This condition implies the a-T-menability of the coarse groupoid $G(X)$, see \cite{STY2002}.
-Indeed, previous results regarding the $K$-theory isomorphism between geometric and ghostly ideals rely heavily on the a-T-menability of the coarse groupoid.